 Fourteen foreign governments maintain trade and commercial offices here, and the city has 32 active foreign chambers of commerce and trade associations.

-Bush Intercontinental Airport offers non-stop service to 69 International destinations.
+Bush Intercontinental Airport offers non-stop service to more than 70 International destinations.

 The Texas Medical Center sees an annual average of 16,000 International patient visits.